 Lima beans can be grown both on bushes or on a vine and can be used as the main protein source, a side dish, and an ingredient in soups, stews, curries, and salads.
 The wide popularity of beans has made lima beans a globally accessible foodstuff, and when canned, lima beans tend to retain their complete nutrient profile, unlike other vegetables and fruits that undergo a canning process.
 Lima beans are important sources of dietary fiber, protein, minerals and antioxidant compounds, all of which make them a great addition to your diet.
 Now, let’s take a closer look at the many health benefits of lima beans.

 Health Benefits of Lima Beans

-Lima beans has many health benefits that include:
+Lima beans have many health benefits that include:

 Manganese is a key enzyme cofactor for a number of important substances in the body, namely antioxidant compounds that will seek out free radicals in the body and minimize oxidative stress.
-Therefore, the high manganese concentration in lima beans makes these legumes a good aid to the immune system and could help to prevent things like cancer, macular degeneration and many other conditions.
+Therefore, the high manganese concentration in lima beans makes these legumes a good aid to the immune system and could help to prevent things like cancer, macular degeneration, and many other conditions.

 Dietary fiber is most well known for its impact on digestion and the gastrointestinal tracts.
 Dietary fiber helps to bulk up the stool, thus preventing diarrhea, and also stimulating peristaltic motion to move food through the colon.
 Fiber can also help the gut optimize the nutrient uptake, making sure that we get as much out of our food as possible.
 Lima beans are incredible sources of fiber – a single cup if more than 50% of your recommended daily fiber intake – and they can do great things for your digestive health.